Biacco42/Ergo42/README.md

 ## Mount switches

 Mount switches on the acrylic plate, set PCB to fit and solder switches.
-Nothing is difficult.
+**When you use Cherry MX compatibles with Acrylic plate thickness < 3 mm and 5 mm height stand-offs, please cut off the tip of the electricity terminal of the switch.
+The electricity terminal of the switch interferences with bottom plate.**

 ## Assemble the case